 “And then we came home, to you and Zelda,” Elisa sighed, her eyelids growing too heavy to stay open.”

-I put the baby in her bassinette, covered Elisa, then went to cool my feet at the river bank.
-My mind was churning with things that only aquatic life could experience.
+I put the baby in her bassinet, covered Elisa, then went to cool my feet at the river bank.
+My mind was churning with things only aquatic life can experience.

-Iggy emerged with several fish on a kelp stringer.
+Iggy emerged with fish on a kelp stringer.
 Wrapping it securely around a branch, he let our lunch enjoy a reprieve.
-‘What is on your mind, Giles?’ he signed, he sat next to me.
+‘What is on your mind, Giles?’ he signed as he sat next to me.

 “I’m tired of sitting around,” I said, no longer bothering to sign back.
 Though he could not speak, he understood our language perfectly well.
 “I want to go with you, to help search.”